robertdavidrowland/pricebasket/README.md

 > PriceBasket Apples Milk Bread
 ```

-Output should be to the console, for example:
+Output is to the console, for example:

 ```
 Subtotal: £3.10